EskoSalaka/nestjs-sqlite-queue/README.md

 Some core functionalities that are missing from a full-featured 1.0 release are:

 - Recovering from application shutdowns or crashes when jobs are being processed.
 There should be some easy process that marks jobs as STALLED if a job is stuck in the PROCESSING after a shutdown
-- Options to remove jobs from the queue after they have been processed or failed.
 - Some faster way of getting the jobs from the queue to the workers.
 Currently, the workers poll the queue for new jobs at a specified rate.
 There could for example be a way to pull more jobs when the workers are running out of jobs to process and it is known that there are more jobs in the queue.
 - DRAINED event.
 An event that is emitted when the queue is empty and all jobs have been processed.